 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far

 WP1 coordinate and manage the project, utilising the mechanisms from the first reporting period improved upon periodically.
 Issues and risks are monitored and resolved in conjunction with the Executive Board and wider consortium.
 WP1 organise and participate in external and internal events consisting of the MIDAS consortium and beyond.
 WP2 examined the context in which potential models meet the demands of legislative and good practice requirements for intended use of heterogeneous datasets within MIDAS.
 MIDAS MyData model has been evaluated, and a technical model established with a series of collaborative workshops with MIDAS policy board members and consortium stakeholders by acknowledging the four different MIDAS pilot aims.
 WP2 is exploring perceptions and testing an innovative model of engagement using technology, like chatbots and Honest Broker models as templates for Good Practice.
-WP3 research and describe data sources selected in earlier MIDAS iterations.
-Multi-Health Site Collaboration Architecture and Logic is deployed at all sites.
-A functionality to deploy GYDRA prepared datasets were implemented for users to meet decision-makers needs.
-Upon a review of synthetic data simulation, methods were tested with different datasets, and reproducing an algorithm with no source code and good results continue.
+WP3 researched, described and loaded data sources required for addressing each pilot’s requirements.
+MIDAS Architecture and Logic was deployed at all sites.
+Health data preparation GYDRA tool was developed with analysis-ready data delivery.
+MIDAS metadata model is core to iterative solution delivery and diverse dataset harmonisation.
+Synthetic data techniques were researched and tested for training models with good results.
 WP4 continued development of exploratory data analysis API and new crossfilter API analysis for several pilots.
 The MeSH classifier has been further developed.
 Data analysis has been applied and validated on two use cases of obesity and type two diabetes.
 WP5 develops the MIDAS Dashboard using feedback given from the initial prototype.
 The MIDAS UI was deployed at the pilot sites from where initial feedback was gathered.
 The second version of the MIDAS Dashboard UI was developed based on the feedback, and updates from version 1 to version 2 was initiated.
 WP6 has developed the final logic model and a protocol of realist evaluation.
 The Q method protocol was developed and the first round of the Q method data collection was completed.
 First round of interviews were undertaken, while second-round interviews are underway.
 WP7 set up the MIDAS website, dissemination templates, blog, newsletter, Twitter and YouTube Channel.
 The Policy Board was trained to develop Digital Stories to disseminate MIDAS, and seven Digital Stories have now been published by consortium partners.
 MIDAS has held several dissemination events and presented posters and papers in a wide and growing number of scientific conferences and journals.
 The Exploitation Plan V2 was developed to provide a basis for the sustainable MIDAS Open Source Foundation.
 WP8 via the established Ethics Board and independent ethics advisor continue to monitor the project and review and approve all activities that may have ethical concerns.

 Progress beyond the state of the art and expected potential impact (including the socio-economic impact and the wider societal implications of the project so far)

 WP1 work with the consortium towards progressing beyond state of the art by providing management structures and processes.
 WP2 is investigating the needs of the project within current legislative domains and creating an ethical, pragmatic and deliverable model of use and management.
 The fundamentals in access management and availability of personal data for policymaking with MyData approach needs a human-centred consent management where the purpose of the data use shall be openly presented for personal level, the concept communicated through the regional decision making, and in the policy board collaboration of activities that impacts EU level discussions (e.g. data donation & MyData.org workshops).
 The Honest Broker model, that utilises a central control and review system for healthcare-related data access for research purposes may offer transferable frameworks as is used in Northern Ireland and be adopted within MIDAS by the Basque region.
-WP3 describe and pre-process heterogeneous data sources for policy sites, develop tools to analyse and improve quality to define representation and harmonisation of data sources for comparable co-analysis across regions.
-The Multi-Health Site Collaboration Architecture and Logic will be deployed and further developed to enable privacy-preserving cross-site analytics.
+WP3 has evolved Data preparation tool to Big Data and enabled together with a metadata catalogue the automatic delivery of analysis-ready data.
+Evaluated the utility of synthetic datasets for AI in the health context with diverse domain specific datasets.
+Defined a metadata-based data harmonisation approach.
+And published lessons learnt of QoD for Big Data.
 WP4 will develop scalable data analytics that incorporates privacy-preserving data mining tools and health policy outcome simulators exposed via an API interface used by the visualisation layer, and will be developed for analysing open data and social media.
 WP5 will develop dashboard generators that combine results from heterogeneous data sources and analytics from closed environments and the Internet.
 The system focuses on the visualisation of results from health data, news, MEDLINE abstracts and social media.
 WP6 has developed an innovative approach to evaluation, linking logic models and methods of framework analysis.
 A Q-methodology concourse was developed and deployed to succeed initial user interviews.
 WP7 continue leading dissemination, communication and exploitation efforts to maximise impact of MIDAS.
 An ambitious goal of WP7 is to create a partner-wide open-source foundation to support the ongoing exploitation and adoption of the MIDAS Platform as an innovative and integrated technical solution for healthcare providers across Europe.
 WP8 continues to function via the Ethics Board, overseeing and advising on all ethics issues throughout the project.